Lightstreamer/Lightstreamer-example-Chat-adapter-java/README.md

 1. Make sure you have installed Lightstreamer Server, as explained in the GETTING_STARTED.TXT file in the installation home directory.
 2. Make sure that Lightstreamer Server is not running.
-3. Copy the "chat" directory and all of its files from this directory to the "adapters" subdirectory in your Lightstreamer Server installation home directory.
+3. Copy the "chat" directory and all of its files to the "adapters" subdirectory in your Lightstreamer Server installation home directory.
 4. Copy the "ls-generic-adapters.jar" file from the "lib" directory of the sibling "Reusable_MetadataAdapters" SDK example to the "shared/lib" subdirectory in your Lightstreamer Server installation home directory.
 5. Lightstreamer Server is now ready to be launched.